 “Memory, Culture, and Emotional Expression in Post-Genocide Rwanda”

-Our featured speaker for the 2023 Genocide Awareness Lecture is Omar Ndizeye, who is a survivor of the 1994 genocide against the Tutsi in Rwanda and who went on to do important peacebuilding work in the aftermath.
-Using personal stories, images, and insights into the memorization process in post-genocide Rwanda, his lecture will focus on memory practices, culture, and emotional expression.
+Our featured speaker for the 2023 Genocide Awareness Lecture was Omar Ndizeye, who is a survivor of the 1994 genocide against the Tutsi in Rwanda and who went on to do important peacebuilding work in the aftermath.
+Using personal stories, images, and insights into the memorialization process in post-genocide Rwanda, his lecture focused on memory practices, culture, and emotional expression.

-This talk will explore the role of survivors, the government of Rwanda, and international memory actors in the process of memorializing the 1994 Genocide Against the Tutsi in Rwanda--and it will demonstrate why understanding cultural memory as a tool for effective memory transmission and emotional expression matters for atrocity prevention as well as for the reparation of societal trust, empathy, and memorialization processes at large.
+This talk explored the roles of survivors, the government of Rwanda, and international memory actors in the process of memorializing the genocide -- and it demonstrated why understanding cultural memory as a tool for effective memory transmission and emotional expression matters for atrocity prevention as well as for the reparation of societal trust, empathy, and memorialization processes at large.

 Collections and Videos